 Chinese Garden at South Seattle College

-At the South Seattle College Arboretum, visitors are immersed in Chinese garden design elements of earth, water, stone, and agriculture.
+A hidden gem, the Chinese Garden at South Seattle College features stunning city and mountain views from its perch high above Seattle and Elliott Bay.
+Visitors are immersed in the Chinese garden design elements of earth, water, stone, and agriculture.
 At 4.6 acres, it is one of the largest Chinese gardens outside of China.
-A hidden gem, the garden features stunning city and mountain views from its perch high above Seattle and Elliott Bay.

 Visiting South Seattle Chinese Garden